ruah44/Ruah44.github.io/_posts/2021-05-08-Study-of-women-that-I-love.md

 ## 校长张桂梅

+拒绝成为全职主妇的女校毕业生为学校捐款。

 ## Martha Nussbaum

 [对谈](https://www.bilibili.com/video/BV1jZ4y1p74h/)

-On Hecuba: Nussbaum: The condition of being good is that it should always be possible for you to be morally destroyed by something that you couldn't prevent.
+On Hecuba: The condition of being good is that it should always be possible for you to be morally destroyed by something that you couldn't prevent.
 To be a good human being is to have a kind of openness to the world, a ability to trust uncertain things beyond your own control that can lead you to be shattered in very extreme circumstances... in circumstances that for which you are not yourself to blame.
 The condition of ethical life is that it is based on a trust in the uncertain, a willingness to be exposed.
 It's based on being so we're more... more like a plant than like a jewel, something rather... rather fragile but whose very particular beauty is inseparable from that fragility.

 As I think that the stories that we sometimes tell ourselves that free will is... free no matter what conditions people are living in, that these people in misery are really okay because they still have free will.
 Those are evasive stories and really pernicious stories because they prevent us from looking with the best kind of compassion at the lives of other people.